4PL vs. 3PL: Learn How Each Can Enhance Your Supply Chain

 Lead logistics providers (LLPs), also referred to as fourth-party logistics (4PL) providers, have a broad role within the supply chain.
 They assume many of the same roles as third-party logistics (3PL) providers, but have much broader responsibility and accountability in helping the customer reach its strategic goals.

-"Accountability and control help differentiate a 3PL from a 4PL," says Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"Accountability and control help differentiate a 3PL from a 4PL," says Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 "As a 4PL, we become a trusted advisor, and the customer becomes reliant on our data to drive them forward."

 When functioning as a 4PL, a logistics service provider becomes a true partner with the customer.
 They work to create a lean, cost-effective supply chain.
 "The 4PL is the big umbrella.
 Under the umbrella you have all of the supply chains – transportation, warehouses and anything that is moving," Moses says.
 "The 4PL manages the big umbrella.
 That brings more sense of control and ownership."